Blog

 Your home bank card

-Expect 2–4% currency conversion fee plus potentially MAD 30–60 ATM surcharge.
+Expect 2–4% conversion + up to MAD 60 ATM surcharge.
 Use as backup only.

-The split is fairly intuitive once you’re on the ground.
-Card payments work reliably at supermarkets (Marjane, Carrefour, Label’Vie), restaurants in modern districts, coworking spaces, and most hotels.
-Cash is essential for medina souks, local taxi drivers (who don’t use meters in smaller cities), neighbourhood hammams, street food, and any transaction under roughly MAD 50.
+Card works reliably at supermarkets, restaurants in modern districts, coworking spaces, and most hotels.
+Cash is essential for medina souks, local taxi drivers, hammams, street food, and anything under MAD 50.

 💳 Money Management Tips

-• Withdraw in larger amounts.
-Each ATM transaction incurs a fee, so withdrawing MAD 2,000–3,000 at once is more economical than multiple small withdrawals.
+• Withdraw in large amounts.
+Each transaction incurs a fee — MAD 2,000–3,000 at once is more economical than multiple small withdrawals.

 • Keep a cash float.
-Aim to always have MAD 300–500 on hand.
-Many situations — taxis, market purchases, tips, emergencies — require it instantly.
+Always have MAD 300–500 on hand.
+Taxis, markets, tips, and emergencies require it instantly.

-• Exchange booths at the airport are reasonable.
-Unlike many countries, Morocco’s official exchange booths (bureaux de change) at Casablanca and Marrakech airports are regulated and offer fair rates.
-You don’t need to pre-buy dirhams.
+• Airport exchange booths are fair.
+Morocco’s official bureaux de change at Casablanca and Marrakech airports are regulated and offer reasonable rates.
+No need to pre-buy dirhams abroad.

 • Don’t try to reconvert leftover MAD outside Morocco.
 The Dirham’s non-convertibility means you’ll struggle.
-Spend down your cash before you leave, or reconvert at the airport (you’ll need your exchange receipt).
+Reconvert at the airport (keep your exchange receipt).

 • PayPal works in Morocco.
-You can send and receive in your home currency.
-Moroccan freelancers often use it.
+You can send/receive in your home currency.
 Note that withdrawing to a Moroccan bank account involves a conversion step.

 Getting Around: Al Boraq, Taxis & Transport Apps

-One of Morocco’s most underrated advantages for the mobile professional is its transport infrastructure — which has genuinely improved beyond what the nomad community’s reputation for “authentic chaos” might suggest.
+Morocco’s transport infrastructure is a genuine advantage for the mobile professional.
 Moving between cities is efficient, and within cities, the right apps eliminate the negotiation headaches that once defined Moroccan taxi culture.

 🚄 Al Boraq — Africa’s Only High-Speed Train

-The Al Boraq (البراق) is a genuine game-changer for nomads based in northern Morocco.
-Launched in 2018, it connects Tangier to Casablanca at up to 320 km/h — a journey that used to take 4+ hours now takes under 2 hours.
+The Al Boraq (البراق) connects Tangier to Casablanca at up to 320 km/h — a journey that used to take 4+ hours now takes under 2h10.

 Tanger Ville Kénitra Rabat Casablanca · ~2h10 total

-For digital nomads, the practical value is significant: onboard Wi-Fi exists (quality varies; bring a backup 4G hotspot), seats have power outlets, and the ride is smooth enough for focused work.
-First class tickets run MAD 250–350, well worth it for productivity.
-Book via the ONCF app or website — seats sell out fast on Friday evenings and Monday mornings.
+For digital nomads: seats have power outlets, onboard Wi-Fi exists (bring a 4G backup for critical calls), and the ride is smooth enough for focused work.
+1st class tickets: MAD 250–350.
+Book via the ONCF app — sell out fast on Friday evenings and Monday mornings.

 Transport Apps — Skip the Negotiation

-• InDrive — The most widely used ride-hailing app in Morocco.
-You set your price offer, drivers accept or counter-propose.
+• InDrive — Most widely used ride-hailing app in Morocco.
+You offer a price; drivers accept or counter.
 Available in Casablanca, Marrakech, Rabat, Agadir, Fes, and Tangier.
-Excellent for airport transfers.

-• Bolt — Present in Casablanca and Marrakech.
-Growing rapidly.
-Often the cheapest option for short in-city trips.
+• Bolt — Growing rapidly in Casablanca and Marrakech.
+Often cheapest for short in-city trips.

-• Petit taxi (petite cab) — For short urban trips.
-Meters are mandatory but not always used — agree a price or insist on the meter.
-Cheap, ubiquitous, and fine for most journeys once you know the rough fares.
+• Petit taxi (city cab) — For short urban trips.
+Meters are mandatory but not always used — insist on the meter or agree a price.
+Very cheap for distances under 5km.

 • Grand taxi — Shared intercity taxis for routes the train doesn’t cover.
-Fixed shared price, departs when full.
-Useful for reaching smaller towns like Taghazout, Essaouira, or Chefchaouen.
+Essential for Taghazout, Essaouira, Chefchaouen, and other smaller towns.

 Best Cities for Digital Nomads in Morocco

 Morocco is not a single experience — it’s a collection of distinct atmospheres packed into one country.
-Choosing the right base matters enormously.
-The full range of Moroccan cities reveals just how much variety there is, from Atlantic coast surf towns to mountain villages to ultramodern business districts.
+The full range of Moroccan cities reveals just how much variety there is.
 Below are the standouts for the location-independent professional.

 Marrakech